prashantpandey9/CovidTrackerUsingPython/README.md

 # CovidTrackerUsingPython
-A Script to track COVID-19 in india
+A Script to track COVID-19 in india and counry data